OutSystems/docs-support/src/security/HIPAA/intro.md

 Medical records and other personal health information that both:

 * Identifies an individual
-* Is maintained or exchanged electronically or in hard copy (e.g. photocopied or printed from the database)
+* Is maintained or exchanged electronically or in hard copy (for example, photocopied or printed from the database)

 HIPAA considers such personally identifiable information protected if it's possessed by a covered entity or business associate.